felix86-emu/site/_posts/2025-5-1-GPU-Trials.md

 During April, initial support for self-modifying code was added.

-Self-modifying code is code that modifies itself.
-This can take many forms:
+Self-modifying code can take many forms:
 - A library being loaded at an address, unloaded, and a different library being loaded at the same address
 - A recompiler making modifications to its own code for performance, such as block linking
-- Anti-emulator tactics such as modifying the next instruction, this can trip up recompilers
+- Anti-emulator/anti-debugger tactics for DRM or anti-cheat

 The reason self-modifying code is a problem is because recompilers compile chunks of code at a time (called basic blocks) and cache them to prevent future recompilations.
 This caching happens based on the address.
 If there's self-modifying code however, the underlying guest code has changed but the cached host code is still the same.
 In those scenarios, we need to mark those blocks as invalid and recompile them.
 This is the basic idea, there's other techniques that deal with other types of self-modifying code for better performance.

 Without self-modifying code support, **Celeste** would run, but *very, very slowly*.
 The loading times were the worst part, the game took around 100 seconds just to load the graphics, getting to the menu could take up to 10 minutes or more.
 The menu would render at less than 2 FPS, **with or without a GPU**.

-With self-modifying code support, these loading times were vastly reduced and the game could run at around **25 FPS** with some stutter when loading new areas.
+With self-modifying code support, these loading times were vastly reduced and the game could run at around **20 FPS** with some stutter when loading new areas.
 This is a massive boost in performance and was quite unprecedented!

 The reason here is that Celeste is a game written in C#.
 This game runs under a C# runtime environment with a JIT that translates [CIL](https://en.wikipedia.org/wiki/Common_Intermediate_Language) to host machine code.
 This environment, called Mono, has a lot of self-modifying code where the originally slow recompiled code gets gradually optimized to perform faster.
 Now, if there's no self-modifying code support, these optimizations never get realized by our emulator, as it keeps running the cached code without realizing the guest code has changed, thus performing a lot worse.